The limitations and exceptions built into copyright were designed to ensure that the rights of the public were not unduly restricted by copyright.

 Have you ever made a copy of a creative work?
 Can you recall a time when you were studying and you included properly cited quotations in a research paper you wrote?
-Can you think of a way an exception or limitation to copyright has benefited you?
+Can you think of work you were not able to use without infringing copyright…or perhaps a way an exception or limitation to copyright has benefited you?

 Acquiring Essential Knowledge

 Copyright is not absolute.
 There are some uses of copyrighted works that do not require permission.
 These uses are limitations on the exclusive rights normally granted to copyright holders and are known as “exceptions and limitations” to copyright.